3 Multiple Linear Regression

 One-on-one measures of association, like a correlation coefficient, are easy to compute and hence often used to explore relationships.
 However, these fail to reflect the complexity of real-life phenomena.
 Cancer is not caused by a single mutation; speciation not triggered by a single trait change.

-Correlation analysis has been criticized in many biological fields, including clinical science [1][3], ecology [4] and evolutionary biology [5].
+Attempting to understand a complex system by inspecting one-on-one relationships between variables is called correlation analysis.
+Correlation analysis has been criticized in many biological fields, including clinical science [1]–[3], ecology [4] and evolutionary biology [5].
 Key phenomena invalidating one-on-one analyses are explained below.

 Estimating the effect of one variable without accounting for the effect of others can lead to a biased result.